An electrical engineering perspective on naturality in computational physics

 \section{Mathematical structures for discrete solvers}

 Physical quantities are related to geometrical objects.
 For example, we have force-like quantities related to paths, flows and fluxes through surfaces, and quantities contained by a volume.
-Formalizing this intuition in terms of mathematics, these geometrical objects are chains, formal sums of what we call cells, and the quantities related to them are called cochains.
+Formalizing this intuition in terms of mathematics, these geometrical objects are chains, formal linear combinations of what we call cells, and the linear functionals on such spaces are called cochains.
 A thorough exposition of such algebraic topological concepts in the context of electromagnetic modelling can be found in \citep{Gross}.
-Ker\"anen's thesis (\citeyear{Keranen2011}) offers an accessible treatment of cochains, although it has an emphasis on electromagnetism on \emph{semi}-Riemannian manifolds.
+Ker\"anen's thesis \citep{Keranen2011} offers an accessible treatment of cochains, although it has an emphasis on electromagnetism on \emph{semi}-Riemannian manifolds.
 For a classic exposition, we refer the reader e.g. to \citep{Whitney}.